FuelLabs/sway/docs/book/src/forc/plugins/forc_client/index.md

 If there is no `address` field present under the proxy table, like the example above, forc automatically creates a proxy contract based on [SRC-14](https://github.com/FuelLabs/sway-standards/blob/master/docs/src/src-14-simple-upgradeable-proxies.md) implementation from [sway-standards](https://github.com/FuelLabs/sway-standards).
 After generating the proxy contract, the target is set to the current contract, and owner of the proxy is set to the account that is signing the transaction for deployment.

-This means that if you simply enable proxy in the `Forc.toml`, forc will automatically deploy a proxy contract for you and you do not need to make anything manually.
-After deploying the proxy contract the `address` of it is added into the `address` field of the proxy table.
+This means that if you simply enable proxy in the `Forc.toml`, forc will automatically deploy a proxy contract for you and you do not need to do anything manually aside from signing the deployment transactions for the proxy contract.
+After deploying the proxy contract, the its address is added into the `address` field of the proxy table.

 If you want to update the target of an [SRC-14](https://github.com/FuelLabs/sway-standards/blob/master/docs/src/src-14-simple-upgradeable-proxies.md) compliant proxy contract rather than deploying a new one, simply add its `address` in the `address` field, like the following example: